Putin blames West for tensions, demands security guarantees

 “What they are now trying to do and plan to do at Ukraine’s territory, it’s not thousands of kilometers away, it’s happening right at the doorstep of our house,” he said.

-Putin added that Moscow hopes “constructive, meaningful talks with a visible end result — and within a certain time frame — that would ensure equal security for all.”
+Putin added that Moscow hopeds “constructive, meaningful talks with a visible end result — and within a certain time frame — that would ensure equal security for all.”

 “Armed conflicts, bloodshed is not our choice, and we don’t want such developments.
 We want to resolve issues by political and diplomatic means,” Putin said.